dimadesu/android-rtmp-ingest/README.md

 ### Audio

-The only major issue with this idea is that overlays have no audio.
+The issue with this idea is that overlays have no audio.
 You can get audio via phone's audio input or Bluetooth mic connected to the phone.

-There will be a delay of about 3 seconds between HLS video and audio, so you'll have to fix that in OBS (that has SRT media source).
+There will be a delay of about 3 seconds between HLS video and phone audio, so you'll have to fix that in OBS (that has SRT media source).

 ### Setup `IRL Pro`